haiku/website/content/guides/building/pre-reqs.md

 If you are using another shell, take a look a the shell documentation to see which file is parsed at login, and add the required commands.
 You can now retry the <code>port install...</code> command in a new Terminal.

-<p>Note: the ARM port is not yet supported for OS X, MacPorts is missing sfdisk at least.</p>
+<p>Note: the ARM port is not yet supported for macOS, MacPorts is missing sfdisk at least.</p>

 <a name="windows"></a>
 ## ![windows](/files/os-icons/package-32.png) Windows